microsoft/Oryx/SUPPORT.md

 ## Microsoft Support Policy

-Support for this Oryx is limited to the resources listed above.
+Support for Oryx is limited to the resources listed above.